wlongdong/wlongdong.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently doing something very important.
-Previously, I completed my Master’s degrees from Shanghai Jiao Tong University at [IRMV Lab](http://irmv.sjtu.edu.cn/), where I was advised by Prof. [Hesheng Wang](http://irmv.sjtu.edu.cn/wanghesheng).
+I'm currently focusing on my research.
+Previously, I obtained my master’s degrees from Shanghai Jiao Tong University at [IRMV Lab](http://irmv.sjtu.edu.cn/), where I was advised by Prof. [Hesheng Wang](http://irmv.sjtu.edu.cn/wanghesheng).
 Also, I worked as an intern at [DJI](https://www.dji.com) in 2022.

 My research focuses on **crowd-soured mapping** and **map-based localization** for autonomous vehicles.
-In addition to this, I maintain a strong passion for any topic related to robotic perception, such as semi-supervised detection.
+In addition to this, I maintain a strong passion for any topic related to robotic perception, including detection and segmentation.

-If you have any interesting ideas or cooperation intentions, please feel free to contact me at qiaozhijian@foxmail.com :)
+If you have any interesting ideas or cooperation intentions, please feel free to contact me at zqiaoac@connect.ust.hk :)

 Education
 ======